my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

   * Adding functionality related to upgrade of translations-for-pressbooks plugin which checks if translations option for current book and post is enabled.

  * **ENHANCEMENTS**
   * Removed redundant tags in footer.php
+  * Updated logo size

 * **List of Files revised**
   * added smd-relations.css